My radio telescope has five channels, as follows:

 An active Sun has much larger flux density than does a quiet Sun in the frequency range between 100 MHz (3-m wavelength) and 30 GHz (1 cm wavelength).
 So the telescope is ideal for picking up flare activity.

-Synchrotron radiation occurs when a moving particle is accelerated in a direction perpendicular to its movement, i.e., outwards from the sun.
+Synchrotron radiation occurs when a moving, charged particle is accelerated by magnetic field lines in a direction perpendicular to its movement, i.e., outwards from the sun.

 NOTE: the condition for the production of an EM wave is acceleration of charged particles.

-Sub-burst during flare showing strong Class III fine features, which were audible during demodulation as a whistle falling in pitch.
+Sub-burst during flare showing strong Type III fine features, which were audible during demodulation as a whistle falling in pitch.
+These fine features are believed to be caused by outward radiating beams of nonthermal electrons, their frequency falling as the solar medium becomes less dense.

-This signal is very weak and sits amidst the general 'noise', but my radio telescope is able to detect that peak by employing spectrum averaging software, which elevates the wanted signal sufficiently above the noise floor for detection.
+(1) HI – neutral hydrogen.
+This naturally radiates electromagnetic radiation at 1.420405752 GHz (21 cm wavelength), due to a phenomenon known as electron spin-flip.
+The signal is very weak and sits amidst the general 'noise', but my radio telescope is able to detect that peak by employing spectrum averaging software, which elevates the wanted signal sufficiently above the noise floor for detection.

-What is interesting is that the peak signal frequency of the hydrogen will vary depending upon whereabouts the telescope is aimed within the galaxy.
+At a basic level, what is interesting is that the peak signal frequency of the HI will vary depending upon whereabouts the telescope is aimed within the galaxy.
 This is due to the fact that different parts of the galaxy are moving at different relative velocities to us on Earth (due to the galactic rotation and other localised phenomena), and so this causes the radiated frequency to be modified by the Doppler Effect.

-This radial velocity (velocity along the line of sight of the telescope) can actually be calculated by noting the observed frequency of the peak measured by the telescope and applying the formula below:
+This radial velocity (velocity along the line of sight of the telescope) can actually be calculated by noting the observed frequency of the peak measured by the telescope and applying a calculation.

 Using this technique, I can plot a radial velocity map of the observed parts of the Milky Way and, from any large velocity changes, distinguish between different galactic arms.